Adumbrate/alx-low_level_programming/0x01-variables_if_else_while/README.md

-if, else, and while in C
+If, else, and while in C